 Software is just part of the equation, as we always say.
 You also need a simple, consistent, and disciplined methodology (here, it's Kaizen), and you need good leadership.

 As Katie writes, the hospital helps people take advantage of slow times to do Kaizen.
 Leaders and managers play an active role:

-It’s great to see TMH embracing and using Lean principles… along with hospitals all around the world.
+It's great to see TMH embracing and using Lean principles, along with hospitals worldwide.
 Thanks to TMH and Katie Anderson for sharing their progress!